When honesty and self-sacrifice break down communication, can John salvage his marriage?

 Ahead of him, the road sign said, "Dead end."

 Carol stood behind the register.
-Long hair swept over her eyes, set off by the blue crystal point glued to the side of her eyeglasses, directing energy at whatever she looked at.
+Long hair swept over green eyes, set off by the malachite point glued to the side of her eyeglasses, directing energy at wherever she looked.
 She gave him a wry smile.

 "Sorry to hear that you and your husband broke up, Carol."